UCLALibrary/research-tips/about.md

       </div>
       <div class="col s12 m8">
         <h4>We're learners, too.</h4>
-        <p>As a group of students, teachers, librarians, and academic support staff, we're constantly exploring new approaches to teaching and learning online.</p>''
+        <p>As a group of students, teachers, librarians, and academic support staff across the UCLA campus, we're constantly exploring new approaches to teaching and learning online.</p>''
         <p>Our partners include the <a href="http://www.cdh.ucla.edu/" target="_blank">Center for Digital Humanities</a>, <a href="http://library.ucla.edu" target="_blank">UCLA Library</a>, the <a href="http://www.ucla.edu/research/undergraduate-research" target="_blank">Undergraduate Research Centers</a>, and <a href="http://wp.ucla.edu/" target="_blank">Writing Programs</a>.</p>
         <p>Let us know your <a href="https://goo.gl/forms/5mDfPqk838jzhB9X2" target="_blank">thoughts, questions, feedback, and ideas for future projects!</a></p>
     </div>